SimonSchirber/UWBWebsite/docs/report.md

 # Novelty, Rationale, and Impact:

 This project is novel because it presents a feasable method for intuitively managing smart devices, and provides a novel approach to localization techniques using UWB and IMU data.
-This localization and orientation techniques also can be used for many applications beyond he intended use case such as automatic device powering depending on a user positions in a home, tracking a users movements during the day, and locking and unlocking secure devices depending on the user and their position/movements.
+These localization and orientation techniques also can be used for many applications beyond the intended use case, such as automatic device powering depending on a user positions in a home, tracking a users movements during the day, and locking and unlocking secure devices depending on the user and their position/movements.

 # Challenges:
 - Use as few UWB anchors as possible while still providing accurate location data.
-- Succesfully process IMU data to understand movements of humans while being able to filter out drift.
+- Succesfully process IMU data to understand directional movements and position of humans while being able to filter out IMU drift.
 - Accurately fuse orientation and position to make predictions about intended line of sight object selections.

 # Requirements for Success:
-- Create a "Smart Controller" with IMU and UWB sensor to ESP32 microcontroller to be used to test accuracies.
+- Create a "Smart Controller" with a IMU and UWB sensor connected to ESP32 microcontroller to be used to test estimation accuracies.
-- Tune UWB tag and initiator antennas to offer accurate measurements.
+- Tune UWB responders and initiator antennas to offer accurate position measurements.
-- Filter UWB position estimates to allow for continous and denoised readings.
+- Filter UWB position estimates to allow for continous, non-noisy readings.
-- Create GUI which illustrates positions of objects in a room and the guesses which object the smartphone is pointing to.
+- Create a GUI which illustrates positions of objects in a room and the guesses which object the controller is pointing to/interacting with.
-- Demonstrate the use of a controller on a smart object.
+- Demonstrate the use of a controller on a smart object with multiple smart object in a room.

 # Metrics of Success:
 - Positional Accuracy (x, y, z)